Quinney College of Natural Resources Undergraduate Research Grants

 - Costs of sample processing in service labs

 - Research-related travel (funding for presenting research is not allowable under this grant, but students are encouraged to apply for a QCNR travel grant for this purpose, by contacting the Dean via email with a request).

 - Student stipend to assist with living expenses while planning and conducting research (up to $1,000 per 15-week period and up to a maximum of $2,000 during their undergraduate degree program).

 - A favorable evaluation of a midpoint progress report is required for projects planned to extend beyond 15 weeks).

 - Stipends must be clearly justified in the Budget Justification section of the proposal.
 Stipends are intended to alleviate time constraints created by working other jobs so that the student can focus his/her time on the proposed research.

 Projects are generally expected to last a single semester, or 15 weeks.
 If a project is planned to last more than 15 weeks, a progress report is due midway through the project, and that date must be specified in the proposal.
 Continued funding for projects planned for > 15 weeks is contingent on favorable review of the midpoint progress report (see reporting requirements below).

 Regardless of the proposed project length, all activities outlined in the proposal, including submission of the final report must be completed within no more than 1 year of the award date or before graduation, whichever comes first.

-Students receiving grants must sign up for a minimum of 1 credit of Undergraduate Research in one of the QCNR Departments.
+Students receiving grants may sign up for an academic credit of Undergraduate Research in one of the QCNR Departments.
 The student and faculty mentor should agree in writing on specific expectations for the awarding of academic credit and grading before registration for credit is complete.

 An online application should be submitted here.